-FOOD LOSS, HUNGER AND CLIMATE CHANGE
+HUNGER, FOOD LOSS AND CLIMATE CHANGE

 In sub-Saharan Africa, nearly 50% of all fruit and vegetables never make it to market for consumption.

-Food loss and waste has a huge impact on global warming.
-Nearly 8% of greenhouse gases come from food waste.
-Op top of that, all the resources used to produce the food - such as land, water, inputs and capital - are also wasted.
+Food left to rot turns into methane, a greenhouse gas more potent than CO2.
+Op top of that, all the valuables resources used to produce the food - such as land, water, inputs and capital - are also wasted.

 Reducing our food loss and waste is one of the most effective and cheapest ways to combat climate change.

 WHY IS FOOD LOSS AND WASTE SO BAD FOR THE ENVIRONMENT?